-In the future, other indicators may be incorporated into this Priority Area to enrich the metrics available for ascertaining whether students are on the right trajectory for postsecondary readiness.
+In the future, other indicators may be incorporated into this priority area to enrich the metrics available for ascertaining whether students are on the right trajectory for postsecondary readiness.

-This section describes the basic logic of how the score for this Priority Area is calculated.
-For a complete description of the methodology, including walk-through steps, please refer to the School Report Card Detail and the companion Technical Guide.
+This section describes the basic logic of how the score for this priority area is calculated.
+For a complete description of the methodology, including walk-through steps, please refer to the report cards detail and the companion Technical Guide.

-- 1. Calculations for this Priority Area are based on an "all students" group. - 2.
-Component 1: Graduation Rate or Attendance Rate. - a) For schools that graduate students, a Graduation Rate is used as the indicator.
-For other schools, an Attendance Rate is used instead as a stand-in.
-Graduation rates and attendance rates are highly correlated and have virtually identical distributions. - b) The Graduation Rate is the average of a school's four-year and six-year cohort graduation rates.
-(Because Wisconsin began reporting cohort graduation rates in 2009-10, for the first year of this accountability system, a five-year cohort graduation rate will have to be used in place of a six-year rate.) - c) The Attendance Rate is the number of days of student attendance divided by the total possible number of days of attendance. - d) A school's performance on this component accounts for a fixed 20 percent of the weighted average Priority Areas score, regardless of whether three or four Priority Areas apply to the school.
+- 1. Calculations for this priority area are based on an "all students" group. - 2.
+Component 1: graduation rate or attendance rate. - a) For schools that graduate students, a graduation rate is used as the indicator.
+For other schools, an attendance rate is used.
+Districts use both the graduation rate and attendance rate.

+Graduation rates and Attendance rates are highly correlated and have virtually identical distributions.

-- 3. Component 2: Other On-Track Measures. - a) A school may have up to three 'Other On-Track' measures contributing to the score for this component: a third grade reading achievement indicator, an eighth grade mathematics achievement indicator, and a combined ACT participation and ACT performance indicator. - b) Third grade reading achievement and eighth grade mathematics achievement are measured in the same way as in the Student Achievement Priority Area. - c) A school's ACT Participation and Performance score is the average of five rates for twelfth-graders: the school's ACT participation rate and the college readiness rates for each of the four ACT subject areas. - d) A school's composite score for this component accounts for a fixed five percent of the weighted average Priority Areas score, regardless of whether, overall, three or four Priority Areas apply to the school.
+- b) The graduation rate is the average of the four-year and six-year cohort graduation rates.
+(Because Wisconsin began reporting cohort graduation rates in 2009-10, for the first year of this accountability system, a five-year cohort graduation rate was used in place of a six-year rate.) - c) The attendance rate is the number of days of student attendance divided by the total possible number of days of attendance. - d) The performance on this component accounts for a fixed 20 percent of the weighted average priority areas score, regardless of how many priority areas apply. - 3.
+Component 2: Other On-Track Measures. - a) A district and school may have up to three 'Other On-Track' measures contributing to the score for this component: a third grade reading achievement indicator, an eighth grade mathematics achievement indicator, and a combined ACT participation and ACT performance indicator. - b) Third grade reading achievement and eighth grade mathematics achievement are measured in the same way as in the Student Achievement priority area. - c) The ACT Participation and Performance score is the average of five rates for twelfth-graders: the ACT participation rate and the college readiness rates for each of the four ACT subject areas. - d) A composite score for this component accounts for a fixed five percent of the weighted average priority areas score, regardless of, overall, how many priority areas apply to the school.